plyght/Voxa/README.md

 # Voxa

-Voxa is a sleek, lightweight, and native macOS Discord client built using SwiftUI.
+Voxa is a sleek, lightweight, native macOS Discord client built using SwiftUI.
 Designed for speed, efficiency, and a modern user experience, it brings the best of Discord to your Mac in a fully optimized package.

 ## This project wouldn't have started without [@AustinGraphics](https://github.com/AustinGraphics), go support him!